seatable/seatable-api-php/docs/PythonScheduler/Api/StatisticsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$month = 2023-06; // string | For which month you'd like to list the statistics in the format of YYYY-MM.
-If you leave this value empty,
+$month = 202306; // string | For which month you'd like to list the statistics in the format of YYYYMM.
+If you leave this value empty, the current month is used.
 $order_by = total_run_count; // string | Select the parameter to order the results.
 $direction = desc; // string | The direction of the sort, ascending `asc` or descending `desc`. asc by default.
 Direction requires that `order_by` is set.
 $page = 1; // int | The page number you want to start showing the entries.
 If no value is provided, 1 will be used.